2.10.2 State 48-Month Lifetime Limit

 2.10.2.3.1 TANF Received in Another State and Time Limit Extensions

-If an individual who has received more than 48 months of TANF assistance in another state is eligible for W-2, but has used 48-months on his or her state lifetime limit, the FEP must determine eligibility for a state lifetime limit extension based on the time limit extension criteria at application.
+If an individual who has received more than 48 months of TANF assistance in another state is eligible for W-2 but has used 48-months of their state lifetime limit, the FEP must determine eligibility for a state lifetime limit extension based on the time limit extension criteria at application.

 (See 2.10.6 for more information on time limit extensions.)